Awam Amkpa: Background

-He received his B.A. in Dramatic Arts from Obafemi Awolowo University, Ile-Ife, Nigeria where he studied under the tutelage of Wole Soyinka, his M.A. in Drama from Ahmadu Bello University, Zaria, Nigeria, and his Ph.D. from University of Bristol, Bristol, England.
+Awam Amkpa received his B.A. degree in Dramatic Arts from Obafemi Awolowo University, Ile-Ife, Nigeria (where he studied under the tutelage of Wole Soyinka), his M.A. in Drama from Ahmadu Bello University, Zaria, Nigeria, and his Ph.D. from University of Bristol, Bristol, England.

 Career

-He has directed and written over 100 plays and numerous films, most recently, The Man Died (2024), inspired by Wole Soyinka’s memoir.
-It has won numerous awards, namely, Best Director at the Africa Magic Viewers’ Choice Awards 2025; Best Screenplay Award at the Carthage Film Festival, Tunis and African International Film Festival, Lagos; Best Audience Choice Award at Eastern Nigeria International Film Festival; Best Film That Tackles an Important African Issue’ at the Luxor African Film Festival.
+Amkpa has directed and written more than 100 plays and numerous films, most recently, The Man Died (2024), inspired by Wole Soyinka's 1972 memoir of the same name.
+The film has won numerous awards, namely, Best Director at the Africa Magic Viewers' Choice Awards 2025; Best Screenplay Award at the Carthage Film Festival, Tunis, and African International Film Festival, Lagos; Best Audience Choice Award at Eastern Nigeria International Film Festival; Best Film That Tackles an Important African Issue’ at the Luxor African Film Festival.

 He has curated art exhibits globally namely, ReSignifications; Africa: See You, See Me.
 He is Vice Provost for the Arts, and Dean of Arts and Humanities at New York University Abu Dhabi.